 Case Study: How Hexaware Enhanced Data Efficiency and Innovation for a Leading Appliance Insurer

 Hexaware transformed the data landscape for a leading appliance insurer, enabling them to overcome significant challenges in data management.
 By leveraging AWS services, Hexaware streamlined the client’s fragmented data infrastructure, establishing a unified data ecosystem that facilitated real-time data processing, centralized data access, and advanced analytics.
-This modernization effort led to an 80% reduction in data engineering time and a 70% acceleration in data pipeline development, empowering the insurer to enhance customer satisfaction through innovative, data-driven insurance solutions.
+This insurance data modernization effort led to an 80% reduction in data engineering time and a 70% acceleration in data pipeline development, empowering the insurer to enhance customer satisfaction through innovative, data-driven insurance solutions.

 Read the full case study here.